Matadi–Kinshasa Railway

 The Matadi–Kinshasa Railway (French: Chemin de fer Matadi-Kinshasa) is a railway line in Kongo Central province between Kinshasa, the capital of Democratic Republic of the Congo, and the port of Matadi.

 The Matadi–Kinshasa Railway was built between 1890 and 1898 in order to bypass the series of rapids and falls which hindered access from the South Atlantic Ocean to the Congo Basin.
 Its length is 366 km and it is run by Société commerciale des transports et des ports (SCTP) (until 2011, ONATRA).
 The line reopened in September 2015 after about a decade without regular service.
 As of April, 2016 there was one passenger trip per week along the line and more frequent service was planned.
 Services between Kasangulu to Kinshasa resumed in 2019.

+From September 3, 2025, the KiHa 183 series trains transferred from JR Hokkaido will be running on Saturdays and Sundays.